troynsofor-svg/Final-Course-Project-AI-Agent-Creation/README.md

 Students waste or take too much time trying to organize messy homework directions, due dates, and requirements scattered across tons of platforms.
 One assignment may have something to do with a Canvas module, a PDF rubric, an email notification, an image from the lecture slides, and a shared Google Doc.
 Because the details are incomplete and incompatible, students frequently miss key information, misunderstand beliefs, or spend extra time deciphering directions instead of actually doing the work.
 This leads to unnecessary stress, decreases productivity, and causes preventable errors.

 Why this matters:
 Modern academic workflows are disorganized.
 Students handle tons of classes, each with its own format, form, and methods.
-The mental workload of simply thinking about what to do becomes a obstacle to learning.
+The mental workload of simply thinking about what to do becomes an obstacle to learning.
 Automating this procedure saves time, decreases mistakes, and gives students a understandable, dependable way to comprehend and plan their educational tasks.

 Target Users:
 Primary users: University students handling lots of courses with incompatible assignment formats